ZhiZe-ZG/IDT-Open-Source/README.md

 # IDT-Open-Source
-code of the paper entitled "Inhibiting Data-hunger Tendencies of Convolutional Neural Networks in Image Processing Using Semi-white-box Strategy"
+Code of the paper entitled "Inhibiting Data-hunger Tendencies of Convolutional Neural Networks in Image Processing Using Semi-white-box Strategy".
+If you use this code, please cite this paper.